MertAtakanOnrat/g1h_BilMeet/group/Teber_Bartu_log.md

 ### 02.05.2020 - 10.05.2020
 We made a research about firebase and how to store the usernames and passwords of users to let them log in we are still working on it.
 Also as a group we try to combine all of our parts.
 We encountered with some errors, we solved most and still trying to solve the rest.

+### 02.05.2020 - 10.05.2020
+In this week we have worked on the pins on the map and how to connect them with creating event activities.
+Also we use onTouchEvent() to make the pins clickable so that the event list in that area can be shown.

 ****